jasonsbeer/AmigaPCI/TechnicalManual.md

 In AUTOCONFIG mode, the PCI target device will be configured on startup just like any other Amiga AUTOCONFIG device.
 This allows for Amiga specific hardware with auto boot ROMs.
 The advantage of AUTOCONFIG mode is the ability to use the PCI device immediately upon startup without the need to load drivers from disk.
 This could support such devices such as auto booting hard drives, SVGA video, sound cards, etc. Onced the PCI target device is configured by the AUTOCONFIG process, the target device may be directly accessed by its base address(es), just as any other Amiga expansion card.

 Software configuration mode requires the PCI target device be configured in software with no option for configuration via the AUTOCONFIG process.
 This mode may be used to support PCI target devices designed for non-Amiga architecture.
-During startup, the PCI Bridge itself is configured via AUTOCONFIG, which will supply a base address for the PCI Bridge through which the slots in software configuration mode may be accessed.
+During startup, the PCI Bridge itself is configured via AUTOCONFIG in the 32 bit Zorro 3 address space, which will supply a base address for the PCI Bridge through which the slots in software configuration mode may be accessed.
 Driver software may then poll the PCI Bridge base address with each device selection bit.
 See addition information in Section 2.3.
 Slots 1-3 may be set to software configuration mode.

 PCI devices in AUTOCONFIG slots must be addressed via their AUTOCONFIG assigned base address.
 The PCI bridge will return $FFFF FFFF if and AUTOCONFIG slot is polled.